-The Venture Zelix is new for 2014 and is a great idea.
+The Venture Zelix could be called Tapered All Mountain.
+It’s the kind of ride that lives in between Freeride and All Mountain.
 We loved the Helix and always wished it came with a set back stance to cover a wider range of riders.
-Well they dropped the overly aggressive Zephyr and basically took the set back and some of the shape to the Helix.
-Great job Venture.
-This is a pretty fun board that I wouldn’t mind owning.
+Well they dropped the overly aggressive Zephyr and combined the two.

 The 2015 Venture Zelix is pretty similar to the 2014.

 Conditions: Pretty hard snow with some loose snow here and there.